What is DV01 (Dollar Duration)?

 - DV01 is additive in nature, which means that one can calculate the same for each bond in the portfolio and aggregate them to derive the portfolio DV01.

 - DV01 enables Bond Dealers and Portfolio manager to hedge their portfolio against adverse yield movements.
 By computing the DV01 separately for each Bond, Banks, and Financial Institutions can actually hedge their long position against a short position in a different bond with almost the same DV01.

 Let us discuss some disadvantages of dollar duration.

-- The biggest shortcoming of DV01 lies in its assumption of a parallel shift in yield curve which is more theoretical in nature than in the real world.
-Yield curve never shifts parallel, the impact of yield movement varies based on maturity and usually short maturity Fixed Instruments yield change faster than long-maturity Fixed Instruments.
-By assuming a parallel shift the impact suggested by DV01 on the value of Bond varies from the actual impact on the price of the Bond.
+- The biggest shortcoming of DV01 lies in its assumption of a parallel shift in the yield curve, which is more theoretical in nature than in the real world.
+The yield curve never shifts parallel.
+The impact of yield movement varies based on maturity and usually short maturity.
+Fixed Instruments yield change faster than long-maturity Fixed Instruments.
+By assuming a parallel shift, the impact suggested by DV01 on the value of Bond varies from the actual impact on the price of the Bond.

 - Hedging undertaken using standard DV01-neutral hedge fails to provide a perfect hedge due to the imperfect one to one relationship caused by rising and fall of basis points across different instruments used for hedging.